geyermichael/game-of-thrones-spa/README.md

 # Game of Thrones Houses

 This is a single page application that provides information about all Game of Thrones Houses.
-You will find aa overview on the homepage and get detailed information by clicking on a house.
+You will find an overview on the homepage and get detailed information by clicking on a house.

 A live version is online under: